dothinh115/enfyra_be/docs/QUERY_ENGINE.md

 ```

 This creates a nested structure where:
+- Root query: Get users with id and name
-- Each user includes their top 5 most-viewed posts (with > 100 views)
+- For each user's posts relation: Get top 5 posts with > 100 views, sorted by views
-- Each post includes up to 3 approved comments
+- For each post's comments relation: Get up to 3 approved comments

 ## Complex Examples